domgom/kontr/ROADMAP.md

 ## NICE TO HAVE
-web not write files in the server web fix wording and spacing of the left side web package name, filename, env variable name and other options web take current version for maven and gradle blocks
+web not write files in the server web package name, filename, env variable name and other options web take current version for maven and gradle blocks